-When you know how much your product or services costs are, you’ll know how much you can spend to gain a new customer.
+- When you know how much your product or service costs are, you’ll be able to understand how much you can spend to acquire a customer to break even.

 What is the lifetime value of each new customer?

 - With many products and services, the value of a new customer or client shouldn’t be measured by just the one-time purchase value; it should be valued by an annual value of a customer and also a lifetime value.
-Write down how much the average individual sale is.
-Then, how much that customer will spend over the course of a year.
-Also include the lifetime value if they keep buying from you.
+Write down how much the average individual sale is, then how much that customer will spend over the course of a year, and also the lifetime if they keep buying from you.

-The amount you can spend on acquiring a customer depends on the stage of the business.
-This might be what the revenues are, or how much you are able to invest in the future, and the customer’s lifetime value.
+- The amount a business can spend on acquiring a new customer can depend on the stage of the business, what the revenue numbers are, how much the business wants to invest in the future, and the customer’s lifetime value.

-- As a scenario, using the monthly customer value of $100 and the lifetime value of a customer of $3,600.
-If a business has 50% margins, then the one month value of a customer would be $50 and the lifetime value is $1,800.
+- As a scenario, using the monthly customer value of $100 and the lifetime value of a customer of $3,600, then if a business has 50% margins, then the one-month value of a customer would be $50, and the lifetime value is $1,800.

 Step 5: Develop the marketing channels and tactics that you will focus on

-It’s tempting to try everything at once to get a feel for it, all you will be doing with a scattered approach is wasting precious resources on different channels that aren’t guaranteed to work.
-You want to get the desired return on investment from your marketing strategy.
-So make calculated, informed decisions about which channels will provide the best ways to reach your target customers.
+Although it may be tempting to try everything at once to get a feel for it, all you will be doing with a scattered approach is wasting precious resources on different channels that aren’t guaranteed to work.
+If you want to get the desired return on investment from your marketing strategy, then it’s important to make calculated, informed decisions about which channels will provide the best ways to reach your target customers.

-You can perform competitive research to discover new marketing opportunities.
-Your competitors have already spent time and money on figuring this out.
-Be careful not to mirror their strategy, because you’ll need a different approach if you want to get ahead.
+Oftentimes, you can perform competitive research to evaluate different marketing opportunities since your competitors have already spent time and money on figuring this out.
+Be careful not to mirror their strategy because you’ll need a different approach if you want to get ahead.

-Here is one of the best approaches to deciding which channels to use in your marketing strategy.
-Break down the potential channels into three sections: owned, earned, and paid media.
-This approach will allow you to focus on different market segments.
-Develop a rounded strategy to draw your audience in.
-Then you will be able to convert them into happy customers.
+One of the best approaches to deciding which channels to incorporate in your marketing strategy is to break down all of the potential channels into three main sections: owned, earned, and paid media.
+This approach will allow you to focus on different market segments but develop a well-rounded strategy to draw your audience in and convert them into happy customers.

 Step 6: Determine your monthly marketing budget

-Figure out how much you plan to spend on marketing and promotion throughout the next year.
-Then include the action items you listed as part of your plan will cost you.
-You’ll want to answer the question of where this money will be coming from.
-Even though budgets aren’t very fun, it’s important to be honest with yourself.
-Discover if you need to alter your plan at the start.
-Don’t spend too much on something that will eat away your precious marketing budget and ROI.
+Most importantly, you’ll want to answer the question of where this money will be coming from.
+Even though budgets aren’t very fun, it’s important to be honest with yourself because you’d rather discover you need to alter your plan at the start than after spending too much on something that will eat away your precious marketing budget and ROI.

 Marketing Planning Ideas For Small Businesses